TodePond/DreamBerd/README.md

 ```

 ## Export
-You can export to specific files!
+Many languages allow you to import things from specific files.
+In DreamBerd, importing is simpler.
+Instead, you export _to_ specific files!
 ```java
 ===== add.db ==
 function add(a, b) => {